y2kappa/timed/README.md

 - [ ] add timed macro for blocks
     - timeit does it many times (looks like already done)
     - this is just for profiling

+- [ ] can have a global state (for testing maybe) that tracks how many times something was called

 ## References
 - https://github.com/dtolnay/quote